MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ---
-title: How to enable Microsoft Authenticator passkey sign in for Microsoft Entra ID (preview)
+title: How to enable passkeys in Microsoft Authenticator sign in for Microsoft Entra ID (preview)
-description: Learn about how to enable Microsoft Authenticator passkey sign in for Microsoft Entra ID.
+description: Learn about how to enable passkeys in Microsoft Authenticator sign in for Microsoft Entra ID.

 ms.service: entra-id
 ms.subservice: authentication